 To make a noise complaint, please call 519-570-9777 and Waterloo Noise Complaint office will dispatch an officer to take care of your case.

-6. How my Wifi works?
+6. How does my Wifi work?

-If you are a tenant at 110 Columbia, then your internet provider is COMU under Rogers.
+If you are a tenant at 110 Columbia, your internet provider is COMU under Rogers.
 Give them a call at 888-862-4750 if you experience any internet issues.